CHAPTER 6: KNOWLEDGE

 But how far should our skepticism go?
 As long as there have been philosophers on this planet, there have been skeptics who have cast doubt on even our most natural beliefs, such as my belief that the table in front of me actually exists.
 One ancient philosopher, for example, believed that everything in the world changed so rapidly that, when someone spoke to him, he could not trust that the words meant the same thing by the time they reached his ears.
 He thus wouldn't verbally reply to anyone, but would only wiggle his finger indicating that he heard something.
 While this is an extreme reaction, it vividly illustrates the notion of philosophical skepticism -- the view that there are grounds for doubting claims that we typically take for granted.

 There are many kinds of philosophical skepticism, and one distinguishing factor involves the extent of the skeptic's doubt.
-Local skepticism focuses on a particular claim, such as the belief that God exists, or that there is a universal standard of morality, or that there is intelligent life elsewhere in the universe.
+Limited skepticism focuses on a particular claim, such as the belief that God exists, or that there is a universal standard of morality, or that there is intelligent life elsewhere in the universe.
 In each case, the skeptic would argue that we should doubt the specific claim in question.
-Many of us are local skeptics about at least some beliefs that others hold, and while we are skeptical about some issues we might be full believers on others.
+Many of us are limited skeptics about at least some beliefs that others hold, and while we are skeptical about some issues we might be full believers on others.
 For example, I might be a religious skeptic about God's existence, but not be a moral skeptic about a universal standard of morality.
 And then there is radical skepticism, which maintains that all of our beliefs are subject to doubt.
 For any belief that we propose, we cannot know with certainty whether that belief is true or false.
 This is the type of skepticism that has attracted the most interest among philosophers.
 A couple centuries ago traditional thinkers argued that this kind of skepticism is a danger to everything that we hold sacred and it threatens to set civilization adrift on an ocean of chaos.
 The foremost task of philosophers, they argued, should be to combat radical skepticism and establish the certainty of our most important beliefs.
 Time has shown, though, that this was a false alarm: radical skepticism has not done any apparent damage to society.
 In fact, radical skeptics have maintained that there is a special benefit to skepticism: it can make us more tolerant of others when we realize that we ourselves cannot claim to have superior knowledge.

 There are three general strategies for defending radical skepticism, each named after its originator.
 The first is Pyrrhonian skepticism, which was inspired by the ancient Greek philosopher Pyrrho (c.365-c.275 BCE).
 While Pyrrho wrote nothing, through his teachings he started a skeptical tradition whose aim was to suspend belief on every possible issue.
 The Pyrrhonian position is this: for any so called fact about the world, there are countless ways of interpreting it, none of which we can prefer above another; we should thus suspend belief about the nature of that thing.
 Take, for example a red ball that's in front of me.
 My eyes tell me one thing about it, but my sense of touch tells me an entirely different thing.
 To someone else who is color blind or has chapped hands, it will have a different set of features.
 To a dog it will appear even more differently.
 Suppose that someone was shrunk to the size of a molecule and sitting on the ball: the ball's surface would seem flat, not round.
 Suppose someone else expanded to the size of a mountain and was looking down on the ball: it would appear to be a speck with no recognizable features at all.
 We get used to the way that we perceive things like a red ball, and we assume that the ball actually has the features that we perceive.
 According to the Pyrrhonian skeptic, there's no basis for preferring our individual perspective over any other one.
 Arguments supporting any claim to knowledge will always be counter-balanced by opposing arguments, thus forcing the suspension of judgment on the original knowledge claim.
 Thus, views of the physical world, God, morality and everything else are all merely a matter of perspective, and the wisest course of action for us is to abstain from believing those views.
 Doubting everything, Pyrrhonians argue, will give us a sense of peace since we will no longer be pulled back and forth in controversies about science, God, morality, politics, or anything else.